 - Conduct periodic portfolio reviews to keep the portfolio of risks within acceptable parameters; and

 - Develop and implement risk and capital management infrastructures and systems that are appropriate for each division.

-- Foster the implementation of consistent risk management standards.
+- Govern and improve the effectiveness of the risk management framework.

 The specialized risk management functions and ERM have a reporting line to the CRO.

-- Functional reporting lines from the Postbank Risk Management to Deutsche Bank Risk;
+- Functional reporting lines from Postbank Risk Management to Deutsche Bank Risk;

 - Participation of voting members from Deutsche Bank from the respective risk functions in Postbank’s key risk committees and vice versa for selected key committees; and

 - Alignment to key Group risk policies.